AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 Perform the following steps to preview a topic:

 1. In the Assets UI, navigate to the topic that you want to view.
-1. Click the topic you want to view.
+1. Select the topic you want to view.

     A preview of the topic is displayed in the Assets UI.

     >[!NOTE]
     >
-    > You can view the version of the active topic or DITA map in the top right corner of the topic's file tab.
+    > You can view the version of the active topic or DITA map in the top right corner of the secondary toolbar.

     >[!IMPORTANT]
     >